openforcefield/open-forcefield-tools/README.md

 estimator = PropertyEstimator(nworkers=10) # NOTE: multiple backends will be supported in the future computed_properties = estimator.computeProperties(dataset, model_set)
 ```
-Here, `dataset` is a `PropertyDataset` or subclass, and `model_set` is set of a `SMIRFFParameterSet` used to define the physical model of the systems described in the dataset.
-There could be one or many.
+Here, `dataset` is a set of `PhysicalProperties`, and `model_set` is set of a `SMIRFFParameterSet` used to define the physical model of the systems described in the dataset.
+There could be one or many elements in the `model_set`.
 They could differ in force field functional form, or simply parameters.

-Optionally, this can take a Simulation object that can specify how to do the simulation, but this can also be done by default.
+Optionally, this can take a `MolecularSimulation` object that can specify how to do the simulation, but this can also be done by default.

 `PropertyEstimator.computeProperties(...)` returns a list of `PhysicalProperty` objects.
 As defined previously, they have:
-* `property.value` - the computed property value, with appropriate units
+* `.value` - the computed property value, with appropriate units
-* `property.uncertainty` - the statistical uncertainty in the computed property
+* `.uncertainty` - the statistical uncertainty in the computed property
-* `property.measurement_method` - a structure giving the MeasurementMethod (in this case, simulation approach) used to compute this property
+* `.MeasurementMethod` - a structure giving the MeasurementMethod (in this case, simulation approach) used to compute this property
-* `property.model` - a reference to the parameters used to generate the model.
+* `.Model` - a reference to the parameters used to generate the model.
+In this case, the model is included, since the properties were generated with the model.

 This API can be extended in the future to provide access to the simulation data used to estimate the property, such as
 ```python